siemens/ix/packages/documentation/docs/controls/_select_styleguide.md

 - **Alignment**: Selects are always aligned to the left, while right alignment is reserved exclusively for [number fields](number-input,md).
 ## States

-The input field has five states: default, active/focused, hover, disabled and read-only.
-In the read-only state, the input field is displayed without offering any user interaction.
+The select field has five states: default, hover, active/focused, disabled and read-only.
+In the disabled state, the input field is displayed without offering any user interaction.

 ![Field States](https://www.figma.com/design/wEptRgAezDU1z80Cn3eZ0o/iX-Pattern-Illustrations?node-id=3198-7167&t=EBVCuGpWXmdVYgeZ-4)
 ## Dos and Don’ts

-- Do use selects if there are a manageable number of options to choose from
+- Do take care of performance when loading an extensive list of options
-- Do use selects to avoid manual input errors
+- Do use selects when there is a finite list of options available to avoid manual input errors or duplicates
-- Do use selects if selectable items follow a logical sorting
+- Do sort items logically (e.g. alphabetically, numerically)
 - Do use short and concise labels for items
-- Don’t use selects if users need to compare options based on multiple criteria
+- Don’t use selects if users need to compare options based on multiple criteria (use [tables](table.md) or [event lists](event-list.md) with a search functionality instead)
-- Don't use selects for single or binary choices, e.g. yes and no (use [radio buttons](radio.mdx) or [checkboxes](checkbox.mdx) instead)
+- Don't use selects for binary choices, e.g. yes and no (use [radio buttons](radio.mdx), [checkboxes](checkbox.mdx) or [toggles](../toggle.md) instead)
-- Don't use selects if loading an extensive list of options affects performance => LAZY LOADING?
+- Don't use selects for navigational or search patterns (use [category filters](../category-filter.md) or [search fields](expanding-search.md) instead)

 ## Related patterns